 SplitMyTaxi’s motto is: “Save cash.
 Socialize.
 Feel good.”

 Zadok always knew he wanted to be an entrepreneur.
-He started his first company, Top Job, a high-tech recruiting firm, after graduating Ben-Gurion University in Israel.
+He started his first company, Top Job, a high-tech recruiting firm, after graduating from Ben-Gurion University in Israel.

 Zadok, who’s never owned a car, is an avid salsa dancer.
 He’s often at Havana, a club in Cambridge, until 2 AM – about the time SplitMyTaxi comes in handy.